lacom/dylanla.com/src/pages/developing-natural-language-understanding-for-shoppy-bot/index.md

 ## Conclusion

 This post provided a fairly indepth overview of some of the theory and implementation details that go into making the Bolt NLU system function.
 Natural language understanding is exploding and becoming more advanced day by day.
 The intent-slot paradigm for NLU is a robust and relatively simplistic approach to NLU that can be achieved fairly easily with some simple and clever algorithms and engineering.
 With this approach, we're able to provide an NLU system that outperforms other cloud-based solutions on the market, and offer a more sophisticated chatbot experience.

-[1]: /images/hyperplane.png "Hyperplane separating two categories"
-[2]: /images/search_trie.jpg "String search trie"